Skip to Main Content

 What the Address Actually Delivers

 The Corniche location does specific work here.
 Jeddah's waterfront is the city's primary leisure corridor, a stretch where the temperature differential between coast and inland Saudi Arabia makes a meaningful practical difference for visitors arriving from Riyadh or further east.
-The Qasr Al Sharq sits within that corridor, which means the Red Sea is not merely a backdrop in a marketing photograph but a functional part of the stay , accessible, oriented toward, and relevant to what guests do between arriving and departing.
+The Qasr Al Sharq sits within that corridor, which means the Red Sea is not merely a backdrop in a marketing photograph but a functional part of the stay, accessible, oriented toward, and relevant to what guests do between arriving and departing.

 Within the Ash Shati district, the property also sits at a manageable distance from the Al-Balad historic quarter, Jeddah's most substantive cultural draw and a UNESCO World Heritage Site since 2014.
 The layered coral-stone architecture of Al-Balad and the formal palace-format hospitality of the Qasr Al Sharq occupy different registers, but together they describe the range of Jeddah: a city comfortable holding Ottoman-era merchant architecture and contemporary luxury in the same frame.

-Scale, Format, and the Peer Set
+Scale, Format, and the comparable set

 Saudi Arabia's luxury hotel sector has expanded rapidly in the past decade, driven by Vision 2030 tourism investment and a wave of internationally branded openings.
-Properties ranging from the The Ritz-Carlton, Jeddah to the Hotel, Jeddah and the The Jeddah EDITION now compete across the upper market.
+Properties ranging from the The Ritz-Carlton, Jeddah to the The Jeddah EDITION now compete across the upper market.
 But the Qasr Al Sharq's 38-room inventory places it in a separate conversation from high-volume luxury competitors.
 At that room count, the property operates closer to a private residence model than a conventional hotel, with service ratios and space allocations that larger properties cannot replicate structurally.

 Within the Kingdom, the same luxury tier is developing at pace.
 The Red Sea Shura Island (Four Seasons property) and the Banyan Tree AlUla represent different geographic expressions of Saudi Arabia's premium hospitality ambitions.
 In Jeddah specifically, the Jeddah Marriott Hotel Madinah Road operates at a different price point and scale, while the Assila, A Luxury Collection Hotel, Jeddah targets an overlapping audience with a different brand register.